The Doctor's Enemies

 (Terrance Dicks)

-(AN: Evidence suggests that this encounter, for the Players, took place some time after the Sixth Doctor's encounter with them as shown below, given that they referred to 'The Game of Hitler and Churchill' in the past tense, suggesting that it had happened some time ago for them)
+(AN: Evidence suggests that this encounter, for The Players, took place some time after the Sixth Doctor's encounter with them as shown below, given that they referred to 'The Game of Hitler and Churchill' in the past tense, suggesting that it had happened some time ago for them)

 Book - The Ancestor Cell